gaaiatinc/hapi-openid-connect/README.md

 # Limitations of The Current Release

-- Client dynamic registration IS NOT IMPLEMENTED"
+- Client dynamic registration IS NOT INCLUDED", it is left to the plugin user to implement
 - Only authorization code flow request is implemented
-- The token endpoint DOES NOT IMPLEMENT the _Refresh Token Grant Type_
+- The token endpoint DOES NOT IMPLEMENT the *Refresh Token Grant Type*

 # Usage